 From there gradually increase the workload.
 In math, add a second problem next week.
 Once he’s doing two problems quickly, add a third problem.

 If your child is fighting writing, go back to a simple 3 letter word.
 Build up to long words of 7-8 letters before breaking it down and having your child write two 3-4 letter words.
 Again build up until you’re assigning long sentences.
 Keep working until you have your child writing paragraphs.

 Yes, it does take several months to build the new habit of diligently completing assignments.

 Remember we’re looking at the long run.
 It may seem like we’re stepping back, well actually we are.
 But it’s with the goal of building a habit of completing assignments with fuss, without complaining, without a fight.

-Nipping the fighting in the bud during elementary school will save you pain and angst in the middle school and high school years.
+Nipping kids fighting homeschooling in the bud during elementary school will save you pain and angst in the middle school and high school years.

 Review Old Material

 Little kids don’t like to think hard, but they do love to show off what they know.
 Sometimes resistance, or fighting, happens because the work is getting too hard.
 I like to keep my 1st and 2nd graders working at 75% review and 25% new.